Canardoux/flutter_sound/flutter_sound/README.md

 - Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).
 - Flutter Sound is released under the permissive Mozilla license which has a **weak** *copyleft* clause: if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
 But you may publish your App with any license you want.
 Even a Proprietary/Close Sources License (shame on you!).
-- If your App is covered by the GPL license, you probably want to consider using the GPL [Tau Sound Project 9.0](https://pub.dev/packages/tau_sound) : indeed Tau Sound 9.0 offers several enhancement compared to Flutter Sound 8.3.

 ## Help